-I get high lights, low lights and a haircut for $40-$50 in Panama.
+I get high lights, low lights, and a haircut for $100 in Panama.
 This cost me $200 plus a tip in Texas.

-A manicure and pedicure is $12 in Boquete.
+A manicure and pedicure are $25 in Boquete.
 It was $65 in Texas

-In Panama, I get a massage every week because it is only $25 for a really good 1 hour deep tissue massage.
-In Texas I paid $65-75 per hour for a massage.
+In Panama, I get a weekly massage because it is only $45 for a really good 1-hour deep tissue massage.
+In Texas, I paid $75 per hour for a massage.

-With these kind of prices, you can splurge on life’s little luxuries more often.
+With these price, you can splurge on life’s little luxuries more often.

 Nature is all around you in Panama.
 It’s up close and personal.

-Panama is like having 3 countries in one… and you can drive to all of them in a day.
+Panama is like having three countries in one… and you can drive to all of them in a day.
 There’s the Pacific Ocean to the south, the Caribbean Sea to the north, and a huge mountain range in the middle.
 There are 1500 islands surrounding Panama.
-Plus I have ready access to Panama City.
-And I’m less than a 2 hour drive to Costa Rica (country #4).
+Plus, I have ready access to Panama City with a 40-minute flight.

-Just about every day I have a flock of green parrots fly by my bedroom window on the way to the jungle area next to my house where my organic coffee grows.
+Every day I have a flock of green parrots fly by my bedroom window on the way to the jungle area next to my house where my organic coffee grows.
 My yard is filled with hummingbirds and butterflies.
-And my windows are usually open to take in the FRESH AIR which is much more healthy than living in a place where you need an air conditioner.
+And my windows are usually open to take in the FRESH AIR, which is much healthier than living in a place where you need an air conditioner.

-When you don’t have to work so hard to keep up with all the expenses in North America or Europe, it removes the stress.
+It removes the stress when you don’t have to work so hard to keep up with all the expenses in North America or Europe.
 Less stress = better health.
 You really can live better for less!

-The list goes on and on about ways that I live a better life for less in Panama.
+The list goes on and on about how I live a better life for less in Panama.
 You could too!

-With all the violence and constant threats going on around the world, it is refreshing to live in Panama where I feel safe!
+With all the violence and constant threats around the world, it is refreshing to live in Panama, where it’s safe!
 Safety and security are PRICELESS!